ProperForm Data Processing Addendum

 13.4.
 Notification of Inability to Comply.

-ProperForm will notify Provider promptly if ProperForm determines that it can no longer meet its obligations as a Service Provider under the CCPA or under Applicable Privacy Law with respect to Provider Personal Data.
+ProperForm will notify Business promptly if ProperForm determines that it can no longer meet its obligations as a Service Business under the CCPA or under Applicable Privacy Law with respect to Personal Data.

-Upon written notice to ProperForm that ProperForm is processing Provider Personal Data in a manner inconsistent with this DPA or Applicable Privacy Law, Provider has the right to take reasonable and appropriate steps to remediate such unauthorized processing, including directing ProperForm to cease processing and to return or delete the affected Provider Personal Data.
+Upon written notice to ProperForm that ProperForm is processing Personal Data in a manner inconsistent with this DPA or Applicable Privacy Law, Business has the right to take reasonable and appropriate steps to remediate such unauthorized processing, including directing ProperForm to cease processing and to return or delete the affected Personal Data.

 13.6.
 Sensitive Personal Data.

-To the extent Provider Personal Data includes Sensitive Personal Data, Prope rForm will process such data only as necessary to provide the Services and will not use or disclose Sensitive Personal Data for any purpose beyond those permitted for a Service Provider under the CCPA and Applicable Privacy Law.
+To the extent Personal Data includes Sensitive Personal Data, Prope rForm will process such data only as necessary to provide the Services and will not use or disclose Sensitive Personal Data for any purpose beyond those permitted for a Service Business under the CCPA and Applicable Privacy Law.

 14. Multi-State Privacy Law Compliance